Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Discovery protocol

 \subsection{Hardware, memory and bandwidth considerations}

-The memory requirements of the protocol are bounded by size $N$ of the random sample and the number of remembered nodes $M$, as well as the size of each news item (see Table \ref{tab:newsitem}).
+The memory requirements of the protocol are bounded by size $N$ of the random sample and the number of remembered nodes $M$, as well as the size of each news item (see Table~\ref{tab:newsitem}).
 As we also need buffers for receiving updates from other nodes, the total memory requirement is approximately $2N + M + K$.
-In the evaluation in Section \ref{sec:eval}, we see that the protocol reaches a stable state with relatively low values for $N$, $M$ and $K$, 40 and 600 and 100 respectively.
-If we assume that each news item is close to 56 bytes long, the total memory requirements for storing the tables would be 43680 bytes.
+In the evaluation in Section~\ref{sec:eval}, we see that the protocol reaches a stable state with relatively low values for $N$, $M$ and $K$, 20 and 400 and 200 respectively.
+If we assume that each news item is close to 56 bytes long, the total memory requirements for storing the data in the tables would be 15680 bytes.
 This should make the protocol suitable for implementation in modest hardware.

 The bandwidth consumption is determined by the length of the periodic interval, the size of $N$ and the size of $K$.
-If we assume $N=40$ and $K=100$, the data sent at each interval would be 7840 bytes.
-This is small enough to fit in a single UDP packet.
-With a periodic interval of 15 seconds, the average amount of data sent from each client would be approximately 0.5 kilobit per second.
+If we assume $N=20$ and $K=40$, the data sent back and forth at each interval would be 6720 bytes.
+With a periodic interval of 15 seconds, the average amount of data sent and received from a single client would be approximately 0.5 kilobytes per second.
 In terms of Internet traffic where traffic is measured in megabits, this is fairly low.
 By decreasing $K$ or having a longer periodic system update interval, the average bandwidth consumption can be reduced at the expense of a less responsive system.